 There are some stops to go hiking along the road to Hana and have fabulous travel experiences.

-Below is my list of the best guides to hikes on the road to Hana.
+Below is my list of the best guides for hikes on the road to Hana.

 This list also includes walks that aren’t necessarily definite hiking trails.

 Some of them are more like relaxed walks that start near the Hana Highway.
 Still, all of these walks bring breathtaking views.
-All of them offer fabulous hiking, nevertheless, you are an expert hiker or just a starter.
+All of them offer fabulous hiking, whether you are an expert hiker or just a beginner.